craigprotzel/Mashups/README.md

 The purpose of the journal is twofold.
 First, it is a valuable way for you to communicate that you are keeping up with the work in the class and that you are grasping the material.
 I read the journals to see how you are doing.

 Second, the journal is a way to document your work for your own use and that of others.
 You must update the journal each week with the work you have done for class.
 You should use the journal as an opportunity to write clear, concise thoughts, questions, and analysis based on the weekly assignments.
-The writing is expected to be well reasoned, grammatically correct, and written as if it were a paper being turned in.
+The writing is expected to be well reasoned and grammatically correct.
 You should link to any relevant sources, and provide context, such as images, video or audio, when appropriate.
-Whether this is a tumblr, a Wordpress site, or a static HTML page does not matter.
+Whether this is a tumblr, a Wordpress site, a static HTML page, or even a Google doc does not matter.
 What does matter is that it is online and publicly accessible.

 Projects 1 & 2
 --------------